Become a Carolina Research Scholar

 Step 1: Completion of one of the following research courses:

 - IDST 184: Research Beyond Academia, a one-credit pass/fail course.

 - IDST 194: Modes of Inquiry (formerly IDST 195), a one-credit pass/fail course; or

-- Present your research at OUR’s Annual Celebration of Undergraduate Research.
+- Celebration of Undergraduate Research.

-Additionally, if the conference is not on the pre-approved list, you must complete the petition to add it to the list, which must be submitted via your Director of Undergraduate Studies or your faculty research advisor.
+Additionally, if the conference is not on the pre-approved list, you must complete the conference petition to add it to the list, which must be submitted via your Director of Undergraduate Studies or your faculty research advisor.
 Please note that department- and course-specific symposia do not fulfill this requirement.

-- To receive your Carolina Research Scholar designation, you must submit your application by:
+To receive your Carolina Research Scholar designation, you must submit your application by:

 - November 20th for fall transcripts

 - July 20th for summer transcripts

 Please register for the CRS Program so that we can inform you of upcoming workshops and programs.